Jules-Bens-Aa/jb2a_puzzle/README.md

 ## Overview

 This module provides a compendium with several macros for use in creating a musical note password puzzle.
 In order to advance the players must match the code exactly to unlock some form of secret door.
+**This version of the module will only work for the V10 version of FoundryVTT.**
+For V9, see this page: [music_puzzle info on website](https://jb2a.com/home/content-information/#music_puzzle)

 ![sample passwords](media/puzzleSampleCodes.png)